-The dish immediately became a hit in his restaurant and has remained popular to this day.
+It was a hit immediately in his restaurant and has remained popular to this day.

-The original recipe for Fettuccine Alfredo contained only Fettuccine noodles, an enormous amount of butter and Parmesan Cheese.
+His original recipe contained only Fettuccine noodles with lots of butter and Parmesan Cheese.

-The secret of success with this dish is the perfect sauce, not too dry and not too soupy.
+The secret of success with this recipe is the perfect sauce... not too dry and not too soupy.

 Cover with enough water to cover chicken and cook on medium heat until chicken is tender and starts to pull away from the bone.

 Remove from heat and set aside to cool.

 When cool enough to handle, remove skin and bones.